 Auto-enrolment was started by the government in 2012 to get more people saving for retirement and reduce the burden of an ageing population.
 If you are in a job, over the age of 22, earn over £10,000 and work in the UK, you automatically contribute a percentage of your salary into your workplace pension.
 You’ll keep doing that every month while you remain with that employer – unless you opt out.

 Most people stay opted in and there’s a smart reason: the employer contribution.
 In any workplace scheme, government rules mean your employer has to pay into your pension alongside you.
-As of April 2019, at a minimum, you are required to pay in 5% of your earnings and your employer is required to pay in 3% of your earnings.
-It could be more, depending on how good your scheme is and how generous your firm .
+At a minimum, you are required to pay in 5% of your earnings and your employer is required to pay in 3% of your earnings.
+It could be more, depending on how good your scheme is and how generous your firm.
 In the best schemes, the employer will offer to pay up to a certain level (above the minimum) if you match it.
 So, if this is an option for you – go for it.
 Opting out means you would give up that free money completely.

 Whilst auto-enrolment has been a huge step forward, unfortunately the total minimum contribution is unlikely to be enough to fund a retirement you can actually look forward to.